 The best-known film set in Sicily is the Godfather with Al Pacino and Marlon Brando, dark but very beautiful all the same.
 Cinema Paradiso is another Sicilian based classic which won an Oscar.

 Our range of self-catering accommodation in Sicily comprises mainly bungalow and cottage style, modern houses, many with private swimming pools others are ideal beachside properties.
 There are a few luxury villas as well.
 Standards are high and interior decor very tasteful in our Sicilian houses.
-If you need help with your choice of villa use the knowledge of our experts on villas in Sicily.
+If you need help with your choice of villa use the knowledge of our experts.